auzgood/STIGSCAPWinTool/Configs/README.md

-WORK-IN-PROGRESS
+WORK-IN-PROGRESS: I need help creating all the configuration files for each STIG item.

 GOAL: The idea is to take each STIG rule and build configuration files (ini) with the appropriate actions for each rule.
-There are over 270 items just for Server 2016 stig and each item would nne dot be created.
+There are over 270 items just for Server 2016 stig and each item would have to be created.
-This will all easu maintaince and organization by the STIG version id (eg. WN16-00-000040.ini).
+This will would allow easy maintaince and organization in named by the STIG version id (eg. WN16-00-000040.ini).

 PowerShell will parse the file then translate it into a ScriptBlock

 Here is an example:

     STIG SV-87877r1_rule with ID of WN16-00-000040 says the ESC must be enabled for admins on Windows Servers.

 The registry keys are:

     HKLM:\SOFTWARE\Microsoft\Active Setup\Installed Components\{A509B1A7-37EF-4b3f-8CFC-4F3A74704073
-and

     HKLM:\SOFTWARE\Microsoft\Active Setup\Installed Components\{A509B1A8-37EF-4b3f-8CFC-4F3A74704073

-create a file named: WN16-00-000040.ini.
-I need to validate it, then if not compliant, remediate it.
+then create a file named: WN16-00-000040.ini. it needs to be validated, then if not compliant, remediate it.

 WN16-00-000040.ini: